jamest11/101049351_comp3123_labtest2/README.md

 **James Tory - 101049351**

+This app displays the current Toronto weather and allows the user to search a location with the OpenWeatherMap API

-OpenWeatherMap API key stored as an environment variable (not in repository)
+OpenWeatherMap API key is stored as an environment variable (not in repository)

 GitHub Pages deployment can be viewed [here](https://jamest11.github.io/101049351_comp3123_labtest2/)